Omar Al-Owdah

-Omar Al-Owdah (عمر العوده; born 29 December 1998) is a Saudi Arabian football player who plays as a defender for Al-Khaleej.
+Omar Al-Owdah (عمر العوده; born 29 December 1998) is a Saudi Arabian footballer who plays as a full back for Al-Jubail.

 Career

 Al-Owdah signed with Al-Najma in 2010 after having failed trials with Al-Taawoun and Al-Arabi.
-He started his career playing as a forward before being moved to play as a defender under the advice of his former youth coach Ahmed Abdulmaqsoud.
+He started his career playing as a forward before being moved to play as a defender on the advice of his former youth coach Ahmed Abdulmaqsoud.
 On 17 July 2015, he left Al-Najma after 5 years and joined Al-Hilal.
 On 23 August 2018, Al-Owdah joined Al-Fayha on loan until the end of the 2018–19 season.
 He made 13 appearances throughout all competitions and scored 1 goal in the King Cup.
 On 13 July 2019, Al-Owdah left Al-Hilal and joined Al-Raed.
 Just one month after signing for Al-Raed, his contract was terminated due to his failure to meet the requirements for professional players.
 On 21 August 2019, Al-Owdah dropped down a division and joined Al-Batin.
 On 27 July 2022, Al-Owdah joined Al-Khaleej on a one-year deal.
+On 10 September 2025, Al-Owdah joined Al-Jubail.